Ray Ciarrocchi: Background

-Ray Ciarrocchi, the son of Italian immigrants from Tuscany and Le Marche, was born Ramon William Ciarrocchi in Chicago, IL on August 23, 1933.
+Ray Ciarrocchi, the son of Italian immigrants from Tuscany and Marche, was born Ramon William Ciarrocchi in Chicago, IL on August 23, 1933.
 As a child he enjoyed drawing and during high school attended classes at the Art Institute of Chicago where he was influenced by the French Impressionists works that form a significant part of the museum's collection.
 After high school he enrolled and studied for two years at the Chicago Academy of Fine Arts with the idea that he might eventually work as an illustrator.
 Military service kept him from completing his studies but brought valuable experience as Ciarrocchi was assigned to three years duty in Tokyo, Japan as an illustrator.
 In Tokyo he was fortunate to meet and become friends with the writer Oliver Statler, who introduced him to Isamu Noguchi and the British ceramist Bernard Leach.
 Studying Zen painting and attending performances and sketching at the Kabuki Theatre with its splendid color were influential in Ciarrocchi's decision to become a painter.

 Following his discharge from the army, Ciarrocchi returned to college and earned a BFA from Washington University where he studied painting with Fred Conway and guest critic Stephen Pace.
 Pace, who later became a friend and mentor, was a strong influence imparting, among other things, his knowledge of Hans Hoffman’s visual concepts.
 Ciarrocchi went on to receive an MFA at Boston University where he studied with David Aaronson.
 While at Boston University he established rapport with fellow students Brice Marden and Kent Floeter.

 Moving to New York City during 1961, Ciarrocchi continued painting as an abstract expressionist, influenced by DeKooning’s black and white period.
 He became acquainted with several of the painters who were associated with the Howard Wise Gallery including Edward Dugmore and Ernest Briggs.

 A Fulbright Grant during 1963-64 made possible a year’s study and independent work in Florence, Italy.
 Seeing first-hand the work of artists Piero della Francesca and the Venetians Giorgione and Veronese, strongly influenced Ciarrocchi’s visual thinking.
 Living in Fiesole, above Florence, he began to draw and paint from nature, stressing the abstract figuration of the natural forms.
 The warm bright quality of the Italian light became a standard component of his work that continues in his current paintings.